katieoconn/pregnancy-ibd/pages/yourSummary_perianal.md

-You also answered that you have Perianal disease.
+You also informed us that you have Perianal disease.